 The insider threat

-In 2017 insider threats were the primary cause of a majority of the security incidents in 2017.
-In 2018, there will be growth in cyber education, coupled with more testing, measuring and monitoring of staff behavior.
+Insider threats were the primary cause of a majority of the security incidents.
+This year, there will be growth in cyber education, coupled with more testing, measuring and monitoring of staff behavior.
 This increasingly involves training and automated testing, such as simulated phishing and social engineering attacks.

 Complex passwords will become the standard